Healthcare AI Governance

 Baseline privacy requirements

-• Automated decision-making transparency required
+• Automated decision-making transparency required under the Privacy Commissioner's guidance

-Clinical Governance
+Clinical Governance and Treaty Obligations

-Patient safety obligations
+Patient safety and cultural safety

-• Clinical validation of AI diagnostic tools
+• Clinical validation of AI diagnostic and decision support tools for NZ populations

-Where healthcare organisations use AI
+Where healthcare organisations in New Zealand use AI

 Clinical Decision Support